Miami Design District: Restaurants

 The Design District offers a variety of dining options, including L’Atelier de Joël Robuchon, which was the only restaurant to be awarded Two Michelin Stars in the 2022 Florida Michelin Guide, and Le Jardinier, which was awarded One Michelin Star.

 Other notable restaurants include James Beard Award-winning chef/owner Michael Schwartz's Michael's Genuine, Gloria and Emilio Estefan's Estefan Kitchen, plus the popular Mandolin Aegean Bistro and Ghee Indian Kitchen.
-Casual options include specialty coffee roaster Blue Bottle Coffee, Harry's Pizzeria, and ella café, both by Michael Schwartz, and OTL—a café by David Grutman, Craig Robins and the team behind New York City's the Smile.
+Casual options include OTL—a café by David Grutman, Craig Robins and the team behind New York City's the Smile.
 The food hall, St. Roch Market includes 12 food and drink options like Italian concept Dal Plin, the vegan café Chef Chloe and southern comfort food by Coop.

 2016 Food & Wine Best New Chef award-winner Brad Kilgore opened the neo-Japanese restaurant Kaido in the Design District in December 2018.
 In March 2019, Brad Kilgore was announced as a finalist for the prestigious James Beard award in the category of Best Chef South.
 He was the only Florida chef to be named as a James Beard award finalist in 2019.

 Grammy Award-winning musician Pharrell Williams and David Grutman collaborated to open the restaurant Swan and upstairs bar, Bar Bevy, in December 2018.
 Swan seats 250 and features a mint-green and conch-shell pink interior designed by San Francisco-based designer Ken Fulk.